fastaichina/jupyterhub/docs/getting-started.md

 c.JupyterHub.proxy_api_port = 5432
 ```

-The Hub service also listens only on localhost by default.
+The Hub service also listens only on localhost by default, on port 8081.
 The Hub needs needs to be accessible from both the proxy and all
 Spawners.
 When spawning local servers, localhost is fine,
 but if *either* the proxy or (more likely) the Spawners will be remote